• Skip to primary navigation

 How to Make Ribs Tender

 Making ribs in your oven can quickly lead to disaster for many home cooks.
 Ribs by nature are tough pieces of meat.
-It is only through a long, slow, cooking process that they begin to melt into that tender summer treat we crave to slather with succulent sauces.
-Inexperienced home cooks will find that the ribs have come up to a safe serving temperature and take them out of the oven well before they are actually done.
+The best ribs transform only through a long, slow, cooking process that they begin to melt into that tender summer treat we crave to slather with succulent sauces.
+Inexperienced home cooks will find that the baby backs have come up to a safe serving temperature and take them out of the oven well before they are actually done.

 Unlike many pieces of meat, just because the ribs have come to the proper temperature does not actually mean they are done cooking.
 Instead, they need to continue to cook so the collagen (connective tissue) breaks down, rendering a much more tender piece of meat.